Scientific Name

 Description

-Aloinopsis spathulata is a charming mat-forming succulent with blue-grey, tightly held, rounded leaves with prominent warts.
-It grows up to 2 inches (5 cm) tall with a spread of 12 inches (30 cm).
-Flowers are bright pink, aster-like, and hover just above the foliage in early spring.
+Aloinopsis spathulata is a charming, mat-forming succulent with blue-grey, spoon-shaped, tightly held leaves with prominent warts.
+It can grow up to 2 inches (5 cm) tall and spread 12 inches (30 cm).

 Hardiness

-USDA hardiness zones 5b to 9b: from −15 °F (−26.1 °C) to 30 °F (−1.1 °C).
+USDA hardiness zones 5b to 9b: from -15°F (-26.1°C) to 30°F (-1.1°C).

 How to Grow and Care